AutoContCZ/AC-dynamics365smb-docs/business-central/LocalFunctionality/Czech/how-to-round-account-in-inventory.md

 ---
-title: Czech Local Functionality - WIP extended posting | Microsoft Docs
+title: Czech Local Functionality - Rounding account in inventory | Microsoft Docs
-description: New general ledger accounts are used for posting WIP.
+description: The Rounding Account in the Inventory feature enables you to post all rounded costs to another General Ledger Account instead of the Inventory Adjustment Account.
 author: v-pejano

 ms-service: dynamics365-business-central